usenix26-embeddings/emb/README.md

 # HE-LRM: Efficient Private Embedding Lookups for Neural Inference Using Fully Homomorphic Encryption

-This anonymous repository contains the code to run the HELRM architecture under FHE.
+This anonymous repository contains the code to run the HE-LRM architecture under FHE.
 ```
 .
 ├── experiments